Xilinx/PYNQ/docs/source/verification.rst

 Collection Phase
 ----------------
 During this phase, the pytest will collect all the test modules in the current directory and all of its child directories.
-The user will be asked if a Pmod is connected, and to which port it is connected.
+The user will be asked whether a device is connected, and to which port it is connected.

 For example:

 .. code-block:: console

-   Pmod OLED attached to the board? ([yes]/no)>>> yes Type in the interface ID of the Pmod OLED (A or B):
+   Pmod OLED attached to the board? ([yes]/no)>>> yes Type in the interface ID of the Pmod OLED (PMODA/PMODB):

 For the answer to the first question, "yes", "YES", "Yes", "y", and "Y" are acceptable; the same applies for "no" as an answer.
 You can also press *Enter*; this is equivalent to "yes".

-Type "A" (for PMODA) or "B" (for PMODB).
+For the following question, type "PMODA" for devices connected to PMODA interface, or "PMODB" for devices connected to PMODB interface.

 Answering "No" will skip the corresponding test(s) during the testing phase.